Last updated on July 7th, 2026

 A great spot to pick up a coffee on the go, maybe a unique magazine to take as a souvenir, and keep on exploring beautiful Barcelona.

-This women-owned beautifully renovated bar is tucked away in the residential Gracia neighborhood.
+Bar La Camila is a women-owned, beautifully renovated bar tucked away in the residential Gracia neighborhood.

-Maintaining some inspiration from the 70s with beautiful wood paneling, and a touch of modern minimalism provided by the renovation, the cafe has a cozy atmosphere that invites you to slow down and pretend that you are a local of the neighborhood.
+Maintaining some inspiration from the 70s with beautiful wood paneling and a touch of modern minimalism, provided by the renovation, the cafe has a cozy atmosphere that invites you to slow down and pretend that you’re a local of the neighborhood.

 They serve delicious coffee using Dalston beans, and a variety of simple and delicious breakfast options such as toast with butter and jam, tortilla de patatas with pan con tomate, and flaky croissants.